 For Complex Problems

-If you understand the general logic of obtaining bending moment and shear force diagrams, you will able to solve all the problems related to this topic.
+Above all, if you understand the general logic of obtaining bending moment and shear force diagrams, you will be able to solve all the problems related to this topic.

 Your precious feedbacks are very important to us.